raspberrypilearning/getting-started-scratch/en/step_5.md

 You are now ready to learn Scratch.
 We recommend that you start with our [Scratch: Module 1](https://projects.raspberrypi.org/en/raspberrypi/scratch-module-1){:target="_blank"} and/or
  [Look after yourself](https://projects.raspberrypi.org/en/raspberrypi/look-after-yourself){:target="_blank"} pathways, which are designed for beginners.

- You can return to this guide if you need help using Scratch when you are working on our pathway projects or your own independent projects.
+ You can return to this guide if you need help using Scratch when you are working on our pathway projects or on your own independent projects.